aepyornis/dof-sales/README.md

 ### Instructions:

-1) Convert the xls files into csvs using xls2csv.
+#### Convert the xls files into csvs using xls2csv

-On Debian/Ubuntu you can get this utility by install catdoc:
+On Debian/Ubuntu you can get this utility by installing catdoc:

 ``` apt-get install catdoc ```